 There is no need for port forwarding or P2P/UPnP.
 Camio Box uses only outbound TLS on port 443.

 - put cameras and/or NVR on their own network

 Since many cameras/NVRs have weak security (e.g. default passwords, unencrypted admin pages), it's best to isolate them on their own network.
-You can bridge the camera network to the public Internet connection using dual NICs of Box Pro or Box VM.
+You can bridge the camera network to the public Internet connection using dual NICs on the Box gateways.

 - Box storage capacity sufficient to handle longest Internet uplink outage

-Box Pro includes a 256GB SSD storage buffer that queues events for upload.
+Box 1510A and above includes a large storage buffer that queues events for upload.
 Choose your longest Internet outage period from which you want to recover fully, and then calculate the required storage buffer to retain all video for that outage period.
 For example, if your peak uplink bandwidth usage from 10 video streams with 50% overlap in motion activity were:

 10 streams * 2Mbps/stream * 50% concurrent motion = 10 Mbps = 1.25 MB/second

 Then for each hour of the outage period, you would need in storage:

 1.25 MB/second * 60 * 60 = 4.5 GB/hour

 - Use DHCP and DNS for Box